rrovetto/Orbital-Space-Ontology-Project/README.md

   An ontology of the astrodynamic models for objects in orbits.
 * **SWO - Space Weather Ontology**
   An ontology of space weather phenomena as contrasted with space artefacs such as artificial orbital debris.
   SWO classes may be found in existing astronomy ontologies(TBD)
+* **OSO/OSDO/OSEDO - The Orbital Space Ontology / Orbital Space Domain Ontology / Orbital Space Environment Domain Ontology** The broadest scope encompassing and consisting of the following ontologies.
+A generic formal represenation for the orbital space about any central body or astronomical reference frame.
 * **UCSSO - The Union of Concerned Scientists Satellite Ontology** A case-study demonstration of building an ontology for a specific database.
 This is an ontology for UCS Satellite Database, not intended for any other (but intended to show that the SSAO or the OSO can be used for any database). https://purl.org/space-ontology/ucsso
-* **STMO - The Space Traffic Management Ontology**
-  An ontology of the STM domain, to include organization, coordination and other activities for traffic in the orbital space environment.
+* **STMO - The Space Traffic Management Ontology (Space Traffic Coordination Ontology)** An ontology of STM concepts, to include organization, coordination and other activities for traffic in the orbital space environment.

 ## Status & Desiderata
-* Some under development, others concepts to be developed.
+* Under development.
 All Subject to revision.
 No claims to completeness.
 * _Need funding, sponsorship, employment option, and/or partners to complete work_
 * Seeking professors interested in me as a PhD student for this project.
 * Currently independently pursued by the author so an opportunity and resources is needed to thoroughly develop the ontologies as envisioned.
 Interested parties should make contact.
 Informaticisits, Astrodynamicists, computer scientistis, ontology engineers, AI professionals, etc. are needed to realize the vision.